 I remember the day we pulled up to what I called home for most of my childhood.
-My parents divorced when I was 12.
-I moved out on my own at 15.

 Our new home was a putty-colored, masonry-styled cinder block house slightly elevated a few feet from the gravel road on which we lived with a short, wide concrete driveway and large covered carport that had room enough and more for our camper-topped Chinook.

 Thick putty globs of painted-over hardened mortar used to glue the staggered concrete bricks together protruded from the exterior walls that served as rain shields for the dirt daubers that took up residency in their molded mud homes beneath.
-Black wrought iron bars encased every window, some of which were two-by-one foot like the firing holes along stucco walls of historic Texas battlefield forts.
+Black wrought-iron bars encased every window, some of which were two-by-one foot like the firing holes along stucco walls of historic Texas battlefield forts.

 My late grandfather who built the house constructed it to heavily guard his family from outside intruders that didn’t seem to exist here in the middle of nowhere.
-Coincidentally, what me and my siblings needed protection from was on the inside.
+Ironically, what me and my siblings needed protection from was on the inside.
 Domestic abuse was too taboo to talk about then and is difficult to talk about now.
 Despite those darker days and the isolated peculiarity of the house, it and my childhood had its charms.

-The bottom was a resource for more than our horseplay.
+The Bottom was a resource for more than our horseplay.

 We also grew and harvested acres of vegetables down by the river where my dad rigged an irrigation system from it out of large polyvinyl chloride piping.
-Okra, green beans, corn and potatoes thrived at the bottom.
+Okra, green beans, corn and potatoes thrived at the Bottom.